6C1/CFWC-search/README.md

-FBNR
+CFWC
 ====

-Tools for the fictitious band name repository
+Tools for the Cool Freaks' Wikipedia Club.

+Forked from DanielPorter's FBNR tool; he's the real hero.

 ## Workflow
 How to use this: